Women's Heart Health

 Some symptoms of heart problems in women include:

 - Shortness of breath

 - Coughing, especially a dry cough

 - Fast weight gain

-The symptoms of a heart attack can differ for women than for men.
-Women don’t always have classic symptoms, like chest pain, arm pain and shortness of breath.
+The symptoms of a heart attack can be different for women than for men.
+Women don’t always have classic symptoms like chest pain, arm pain, and shortness of breath.

 Heart attack symptoms in women might be less dramatic and can include:

 - Pressure or pain in the chest that comes and goes